MarcGrol/shopbackend/README.md

 # Example of shop interacting with the Adyen payment platform

-Little example app that demonstrates how Adyen drop-in checkout works
+Example app that demonstrates how Adyen OAuth and drop-in checkout works

 ## Play around with the app